MichaelCurrin/dev-cheatsheets/cheatsheets/javascript/node/about.md

 ---
 title: About
-description: What is Node and what can you do with it?
+description: What is Node, why use it and what can you do with it?
 ---

 Node (or "Node.js", or less commonly "NodeJS") is a **server-side** runtime environment for JavaScript.
 It is an alternative to the **browser** runtime environment (which was the first place JS was used).